 They highly encourage to stay away from baby walkers.
 Some countries have banned Baby Walkers; Canada is one of them.
 By using a baby walker allows a baby to get access to so many kinds of stuff which is not appropriate for the babies to touch.
 There is a misconception that when a baby is using a walker there is no need to keep an eye on the baby.
 But in reality, it is more of a risk.
 A person has to be aware all the time when a baby is using the baby walker.

 So to answer the question it is clear that babies are not safe while using a walker!
+If you are not feeling safe using baby walker then you can use baby walker alternative like :Baby jumper, Baby activity, baby Exersaucer.

 Should you use a baby walker for your baby?